 Life and Annuity Consumer Protection Program

 The Life and Annuity Consumer Protection Program investigates and prosecutes unscrupulous life insurance agents and others who seek to steal the savings of victims through power-of-attorney abuse, securities fraud, and fraudulent claims on legitimate policies.
 These scams often target senior citizens.
 The effect is profound and life altering, since seniors do not have the time or opportunity for financial recovery.
 Our program is committed to working diligently to protect senior citizens and their finances from those who would do them harm.

 A significant case from last year was the prosecution of Shawn Heffernan who solicited over $1 million in funds from clients which were supposed to be invested but instead they were used for personal expenses.
 In March 2018, he was sentenced to 9 years in prison and, after a restitution hearing, was ordered to repay his victims over $1.4 million.
 This case is still on-going as 3 properties, seized at the outset of the case, are now held by a receiver who is in the process of collecting proceeds to be used for restitution.

 Regional Auto Theft Task Force (RATT)

-RATT investigates and prosecutes professional auto thieves.
-RATT is a model of cooperation as peace officers from the following departments work in conjunction with one another: District Attorney’s Office, California Highway Patrol, San Diego Sheriff’s Department, San Diego Probation Department, California Department of Insurance, National Insurance Crime Bureau and Chula Vista, La Mesa, El Cajon, Escondido, Carlsbad, National City and Oceanside Police Departments.
-Last year, this teamwork led to charges against 118 auto theft defendants.
-More than $300,000 in restitution was ordered to be paid back to victims.
+RATT Investigates and prosecutes professional auto thieves.
+RATT is a model of cooperation as peace officers from the following departments work in conjunction with one another: District Attorney’s Office, California Highway Patrol, San Diego Sheriff’s Department, San Diego Probation Department, California Department of Insurance, National Insurance Crime Bureau, and Chula Vista, La Mesa, El Cajon, Escondido, Carlsbad, National City, and Oceanside Police Departments.
+Last year this teamwork led to charges against 45 defendants.
+More than $500,000 in restitution was ordered to be paid back to victims.